 Keep a simple food diary so that you can identify what causes or worsens your acid reflux, and then cut those foods out of your average diet.

-Speaking of diets, lowering your carb intake can be helpful.
+Speaking of types of diets, lowering your carb intake can be helpful.
 A study conducted by the Division of Gastroenterology and Hepatology and the Center for Esophageal Diseases and Swallowing at the University of North Carolina concluded that a diet that’s very low in carbohydrates can significantly improve acid reflux and its symptoms.

 So, as tough as it might seem to pass on that bottomless bread basket at dinner, you’ll probably be glad you did.

 Rather than indulging in a giant feast, The Cleveland Clinic states that smaller and more frequent meals are better for those who suffer from acid reflux.
 Large meals increase your stomach pressure, which adds a lot of strain to your already-weak lower esophageal sphincter.

 Claims that probiotics—friendly bacteria that help maintain your gut health—relieve all kinds of digestive issues are all over the internet, but do they really help with acid reflux?
 Well, there haven’t been a ton of studies into the effect of probiotics on acid reflux, but early research suggests they can help keep your symptoms from flaring up as often.
 Scientists aren’t sure why, but they think probiotics might help empty your stomach faster and decrease inflammation in your esophagus.